 Archaeology Day Schools

-Bristol Museums, Galleries & Archives are running a series of Archaeology Day Schools from January–June 2013.
+Bristol Museums, Galleries and Archives run a series of Archaeology Day Schools.
 Each day school provides an introduction to an archaeological subject and combines presentations and tours with practical sessions and exercises.
 Sessions are led by experienced museum staff and include the chance to explore museum collections.
-View the leaflet for more information (pdf, 0.7 MB)(opens new window) or search the individual workshops within Event's Online.
+View the Archaeology day schools events page or search the individual workshops within Event's Online.

 Senior Collections Officer - Archaeology